Information for Competitors

 Tier UK have kindly sponsored the Divas medals. www.tieruk.com

-Tri Active will be donating all sorts of goodies to go in the bags – not necessarily the same in each bag so will be a great surprise to see what you get.
+Tri Active will be donating all sorts of goodies as spot prizes – it will be a great surprise to see what you get.
 They are also allowing Divas 15% discount from any item bought in the shop! www.triactive.co.uk

 Newfocas (the fostering peoples)